ShayDwight/ACNH-Tracker/README.md

 - a This Table is Based on This Time clock
 - a 12/24 hour selector button
 - progress bars listing completion.
+- a color-blind mode button to add/remove icons on the Availability column.

 if you don't think you have the latest version (the hour/month squares do NOT have any blue now), force a hard refresh by first clicking Clear localStorage, then hitting Ctrl+F5 on your keyboard.